-Alix Ohlin meditates on nostalgia and her latest novel, now longlisted for the Scotiabank Giller Prize, Dual Citizens.
+Alix Ohlin meditates on nostalgia and her latest novel, shortlisted for the 2019 Scotiabank Giller Prize, Dual Citizens.

 I’m the most nostalgic person I know.
 I’ll be walking down the street and out of nowhere feel overcome by it — a staggering stomach ache of longing for places and people and times gone by.
 The smell of freshly cut grass kills me, evoking as it does my suburban childhood.
 The current return of ’90s fashion means that every young woman I see in the city haunts me like the ghost of an old school friend.
 And songs on the car radio?
 Forget it, I’m done for.